 What makes a good dinner party movie?

-It needs to hold a room where attention is split.
-That means strong hooks, clear narratives, and moments that generate audible reactions.
-Subtlety is lost in a group setting — you need films with strong opinions, twists, or humor that makes people respond out loud.
+A good dinner party movie needs to hold a room where attention is split between food, wine, and side conversations.
+That means strong hooks like Knives Out and clear narratives that generate audible reactions, since subtlety gets lost in a group setting.
+You want twists or humor people respond to out loud.

 Should I warn guests about subtitles?

-Yes — Parasite and The Dinner Game have subtitles.
-Mention it beforehand so nobody is caught off guard after two glasses of wine.
-Both films are visual enough to work even if someone misses a line, but a heads-up is courteous.
+Warning guests about subtitles is a good idea for this dinner party list, since Parasite and The Dinner Game both use them.
+Mention it before you start the movie so nobody is caught off guard after two glasses of wine.
+Both movies stay visual enough to follow even if someone misses a line.